Biden pledges to Americans in Kabul: 'We will get you home'

 Biden's comments at a White House news conference Friday come as the U.S. government struggles to ramp up a massive airlift clearing Americans and other foreigners and vulnerable Afghans through the Kabul airport, rescuing them from a Taliban takeover of the country.

-Biden is facing criticism for a chaotic and often violent scene outside the airport as crowds struggle to reach safety inside.
-He called the past week “heartbreaking," but insisted his administration was working hard to smooth and speed the evacuations.
+Biden is facing criticism for a chaotic and often violent scene outside the airport and crowds struggle to reach safety inside.

-“I don’t think anyone of us can see these pictures and not feel that pain on a human level,” Biden said, but “now I'm focused on getting this job done.”

 Evacuation flights at the Kabul airport had stopped for several hours on Friday because of a backup at a transit point for the refugees, a U.S. airbase in Qatar, U.S. officials said.
-However, a resumption was ordered in the afternoon, Washington time.
+However, flights resumed in the afternoon.

 As many as three flights out of Kabul were expected in the next few hours, going to Bahrain and carrying perhaps 1,500 evacuees in all, said an official, speaking on condition of anonymity to discuss military.

 In Washington, some veterans in Congress were calling on the Biden administration to extend a security perimeter beyond the Kabul airport so more Afghans can make it to the airport for evacuation.
-They also want Biden to make clear an Aug.
-31 deadline for withdrawing U.S. troops is not a firm one.
+They also wanted Biden to make clear an Aug.
+31 deadline for withdrawing U.S. troops was not a firm one.

 The deadline "is contributing to the chaos and the panic at the airport because you have Afghans who think that they have 10 days to get out of this country or that door is closing forever,” said Rep. Peter Meijer, R-Mich., who served in Iraq and also worked in Afghanistan to help aid workers provide humanitarian relief.